pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 ## Introduction

-Apache® Kafka is a distributed streaming platform
-It's used in a variety of applications to provide communications between microservices.
+Apache® Kafka is a distributed streaming platform that is used in a variety of applications to provide communications between microservices.
 Many Pachyderm users use Kafka to ingest data from legacy data sources using Pachyderm spouts.

 Pachyderm spouts are a way to ingest data into Pachyderm